DragnaCarta/Curse-of-Strahd-Reloaded/Campaign/Course/rules/death_and_resurrection.md

 ---

-## Session 1 Special Rule — Nobody Dies Permanently
+## Death Is Real From Session 1

-During Session 1 (Death House), 0 HP means **unconscious**, not dead.
-The Dark Powers are tasting the party, not consuming them yet.
-Any character that hits 0 HP experiences the grey void briefly and wakes with 1 HP after the immediate threat passes.

-**After Session 1, permanent death is on the table.**
+There is no protection.
+Death House earns its name.
+If a character hits 0 HP and fails three death saves — or takes damage that drops them to 0 HP from an instant-kill source — they are dead.
+The Dark Powers take their soul immediately.

 ---

-## When a Character Dies (Sessions 2–16)
+## When a Character Dies

 ### Immediate Steps (at the table)